-While the HUD Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) Program funding continues to decline, federal reporting requirements have become more complex and time consuming since the CDBG program's inception in 1975.
-As the federal allocation shrinks due to the ongoing economic crisis, the administrative cap of 20% for CDBG funds and 10% for HOME funds does not cover the full cost of staffing the programs.
-In 2010, CD will receive a total of approximately \$2.1 million in local general funds to support the federal programs with \$36,000 from Washtenaw County and \$2 million from the City of Ann Arbor, respectively.
-Approximately \$360,164 in HOME matching resources, but these contributions are not reflected in the CAPER or IDIS for HUD reporting purposes unless the general funds are matching the federal funds.
+While the HUD Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) Program funding have shown a downward trend, federal reporting requirements have become more complex and time consuming since the CDBG program's inception in 1975.
+The administrative cap of 20% for CDBG funds and 10% for HOME funds does not cover the full cost of staffing the programs.
+In 2011, CD will receive a total of approximately \$3.0 million in local general funds to support the federal programs with \$1.0 million from Washtenaw County and \$2 million from the City of Ann Arbor, respectively.
+These contributions are not reflected in the CAPER or IDIS for HUD reporting purposes unless the general funds are HOME or CDBG match.
+Michigan has one of the highest job loss rates in the nation and resulting mortgage foreclosures.
+Property tax revenue losses have led to lay-offs and a significant reduction of general fund support from the City of Ann Arbor and Washtenaw County.
+The number of empty housing units far exceeds the demand.
+Not just homeowners are losing houses to foreclosure, investors are also losing homes because they are not able to attract renters or they have borrowed more than they can afford.
+Although over 500 households have gone through homebuyer education classes, most of the participants are not ready and able to buy due to poor credit, recent bankruptcies or foreclosures, or lack of a stable job.
+These potential homebuyers must go through financial literacy and credit repair classes to become mortgage ready.